SovereignCloudStack/k8s-cluster-api-provider/README.md

 to terraform cleaning up the resources it has created.
 This is sometimes insufficient to clean up unfortunately, some error in the deployment may result in resources left around.
-``make fullclean`` uses a custom script (using the openstack CLI) to clean up everything while trying to not hit any resources not created by the capi or terraform.
+``make fullclean`` uses a custom script (using the openstack CLI) to clean up everything while trying to not hit any resources not created by the CAPI or terraform.
 It is the recommended way for doing cleanups if ``make clean`` fails.
 Watch out for leftover floating IP addresses and persistent volumes, as these can not be easily traced back to the cluster-API created resources and may thus be left.